anasbair/basketball_analytics/README.md

 # basketball_analytics
-This is a simple script aimed to import dirty data and format into a clean version
+This is a simple script aimed to import 'dirty' data and format into a clean version.